-Raw dog food can be homemade, store-bought, freeze-dried, or dehydrated.
-A raw diet usually includes organ meats, muscle meat, whole or ground bone, raw eggs, dog-safe fresh fruits and vegetables, and a dairy product such as yoghurt.
+Raw dog food can be home-made, store-bought, freeze-dried, or dehydrated.
+A raw diet usually includes organ meats, muscle meat, whole or ground bone, raw eggs, dog-safe fresh fruits and vegetables, and a dairy product such as yogurt.
 (1)

-The raw diet is served exactly as it sounds- raw.
-It is up to each owner to decide how much of each part to serve to a dog.
-Dog’s age and weight should be taken into account.
+The raw diet is as it sounds- raw.
+It is up to each owner to decide how much of each nutrient to serve to a dog: Dog’s age and weight should be considered.

 Benefits of a raw dog food diet